unl-nimbus-lab/pymavswarm/.github/ISSUE_TEMPLATE/bug_report.md

 ## Describe the bug

-A clear and concise description of what the bug is.
+*A clear and concise description of what the bug is.*

 ## To Reproduce

-Steps to reproduce the behavior:
+*Steps to reproduce the behavior:*

-1. Go to '...'
+1. *Go to '...'*
-2. Click on '....'
+2. *Click on '....'*
-3. Scroll down to '....'
+3. *Scroll down to '....'*
-4. See error
+4. *See error*

 ## Expected behavior

-A clear and concise description of what you expected to happen.
+*A clear and concise description of what you expected to happen.*

 ## Screenshots

-If applicable, add screenshots to help explain your problem.
+*If applicable, provide the traceback for the error.
+Ensure that this traceback is provided using code formatting.*

 ## Project Version

-- Version [e.g. 0.0.3]
+*Provide the version that the issue occurred on (e.g. 0.1.0)*

 ## Desktop (please complete the following information)

-- OS: [e.g. Ubuntu]
-- Version [e.g. 22.04]
+*Please provide information regarding hardware platform that this error occurred on (e.g., Raspberry Pi 4 running Ubuntu 22.04)*

 ## Additional context

-Add any other context about the problem here.
+*Add any other context about the problem here.*